 Then, the blog images will work again.
 The above solutions will solve your problem if the server is working properly, and there is nothing wrong with its configuration.

-If you’re hosting on a shared server, then it’s the time to think about a fully managed and premium hosting for WordPress, I recommend this premium WordPress hosting.
+If you’re hosting on a shared server, then it’s the time to think about a fully managed and premium hosting for WordPress, I recommend WP Engine, or Liquid Web.
 That will not only speed up your blog and serve your images correctly, but it will help ranking better in Google for the super fast loading time.

 I hope this helped and please share your own method that solved the WordPress image problems when moving websites to a new server.